 Coffee and Walnut Cake

 This cake is utterly delicious, very easy to make and suits walnuts as well as pecan nuts.
 The light, not too sweet Swiss meringue buttercream takes this gorgeous cake to another level.
+I have added too my recipe for a Coffee flavoured Russian buttercream - the recipe will yield sufficient for two cakes.
+Either make a half quantity (if you have use for half a tin of condensed milk) or freeze the excess.

 You will need 2 x 6 inch sandwich pans brushed with lining paste and base lined with paper (paper lining optional)